 - Blackjack Trainer Pro – Do not confuse this software with the one by Blackjack Apprenticeship.
 This one comes from HornetApps, released in 2023.
 You can buy it off Google Play for $5.99 if you want to practice soft hands and pairs and monitor your gameplay using stat tables.
 Note that this is merely an educational app, and no other software in this genre will allow you to set as many hand configurations as it.

 The number of blackjack practice apps in existence is vast.
-That said, we advise you to stick to the ones listed here.
+That said, we advise you to visit popular and safe sites, such as sitesnotongamstop.
 They are a decent blend of free and paid options.